hsearcy/connect_four/README.md

 ## Todo:

-Need to finish writing tests.
+- Need to finish writing tests.
 I should really test individual methods instead of testing the controller because as I have it now each test is actually testing lots methods

+- Could also refactor WinDetection in the same way that I refactored Evaluation